jevin/jQuery-Plugin-Skeleton/README.md

 var number = $("#number-field").number();
 ```

-Populate value of a field or HTML element
+Populate value of a field or HTML element *(not yet implemented)*
 ```javascript
 $("#number-field").number(24.75);
 ```
+## TODO

+Additional help is always appreciated!
+Feel free to submit PRs for the following:
+- Code "populate value" part
+- Add tests

 ## Contributing